valencik/mastersAPSC/documents/thesis/thesis.md

 ## Visualizations

 Visualizations provide a summary of data at a glance.
-Consider Figure @fig:nsrhisto, it quickly demonstrates that the majority of NSR entries were published in the last 50 years.
+Consider Figure @fig:nsrhisto, which quickly demonstrates that the majority of NSR entries were published in the last 50 years.

 ![A histogram of all NSR entries published from 1896 to 2014](images/NSRyearlyhistogram.pdf){#fig:nsrhisto}

-The low publication numbers in the first 50 years turned out to be a useful property of the dataset.
+The low publication numbers in the first 50 years was a useful property of the dataset.
 It permitted testing data analysis code on small portions of the data (years pre 1950), before applying the code to the full dataset.
-This was particularly helpful in developing the network analysis code and visualizations, as post 1950 the networks can be too large to process quickly.
+This was particularly helpful in developing the network analysis code and visualizations, as post 1950 the networks are too large to process quickly.

 There are two primary visual methods for displaying summary information in this application: histograms and pie charts.
 The histograms, as seen in Figure @fig:nsrhisto, can show how a particular slice of the database evolves over time.